jlegendary/CPP-Practice-Programs/README.md

 		- Double-spaced or Single-spaced

 12. BasicCalculator
-	- Can perform basic calculating functions:
+	- Can perform basic calculating functions.